 The Crossing

-It was an epic journey at the time – in today's climate, it simply couldn't happen.
+It was an epic journey at the time – and nearly 20 years later it still rates as one of the great vehicle launches.

 It was a giant undertaking by any standards, launching a brand new vehicle to the press by having them literally drive across Australia.